Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fRnLlewf3U0.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: What're your plans for looking at performance issues?
 https://www.youtube.com/watch?v=fRnLlewf3U0
-This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: How much room for improvement do you think you still have for performance?](./yt-moVIableguI.md) [https://www.youtube.com/watch?v=moVIableguI](https://www.youtube.com/watch?v=moVIableguI)
+This question was possibly duplicated with a more recent answer: [November 22nd, 2022 Livestream Q&A: Will the game's performance be improved?](./yt-pBRKWVTG_ws.md) [https://www.youtube.com/watch?v=pBRKWVTG_ws](https://www.youtube.com/watch?v=pBRKWVTG_ws)

 ### Topics